 We live in a world where you can conjure up directions on most devices with icons on touchscreens—so why shouldn’t your car’s features be just as easy to navigate?
 As most new cars sync with computers, there’s no reason to expect any less from your dashboard than you would from the latest smartphones.
-“Everybody is so used to having their smartphones and being so connected and they miss that when they get into the car,” says Mark McNabb, associate editor of TopSpeed.

 Old School: You’d spin the dial to find your favorite station or pop in your own cassette tape or CD.